ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 Start a IBM Cloud Shell and initialize it with the  oc login command.

-1. When the cluster is ready, before opening a {{site.data.keyword.openshiftshort}} click the **IBM Cloud Shell** button in the upper right corner to create a shell.
+1. When the cluster is ready, before clicking on the **OpenShift web console** button, click the **IBM Cloud Shell** button in the upper right corner to create a shell.
 1. In the bash shell try the following:
    List the cluster and note the name of the one you created
    ```sh